johnwargo/ionic-slides-example/readme.md

 With that in mind, I decided to craft my own example nd make it available for others interested in learning how to add slides to their Ionic applications (in two different configurations).

+**Note:** The screenshots used in this example app are from my [Time Slicer](https://timeslicer.app) app; this was the first app of my own that I used Ionic Slides for, so that's where I learned how to do this.

 To use this sample:

 1. Make sure you have [`git`](https://git-scm.com/) and [node.js](https://nodejs.org/en/) installed on your system